DRogalsky/Currency_Converter/README.md

 # Currency_Converter
-A microservice for another classmates project that takes USD and converts to Euros, canadian dollars, and mexican pesos
+A microservice for another classmates project that takes USD and converts to Euros, canadian dollars, and mexican pesos.

+A deployed version can be found here: currency-converter-mmad.onrender.com

 # How to use